What if we pushed lyrics through a series of noisy neural language transformations a la a distortion pedal

 Guitar pedals transform signals in unpredictable and rewarding ways - could we do the same with lyrics?
 This idea occurred to me about 6 years ago when implementing a Naive Bayes classifier for text classification during my first computational statistics course.
-I told myself I would circle back -- well here.
-I. am.
+I said I would circle back -- well here I am.

 Back.

-Except now I'm leveraging large-scale transformer architectures instead of simple probabilistic models.
-And now with Claude Code I can just do things.
+Now I'm using large-scale transformer architectures instead of simple probabilistic models.
+And now I can just let Claude Code do simple development tasks in the background while I do laundry etc.

 How It Works